seanjh/pinewood-derby-speedometer/README.md

 For environments with nix, simply run `nix-shell` to setup the development environment.
 In the absense of nix, the manual instructions below may be followed instead.

+The project requires a handful of secrets to be defined in `Speedometer/Secrets.h` - and example is provided in `Speedometer/Secrets_example.h`.

 #### Manual

 - `arduino-cli core update-index --additional-urls https://espressif.github.io/arduino-esp32/package_esp32_index.json`